 Further, we continue our trail through the Sho, Lho, and Shyla villages, which are popular villages of the Manaslu region.
 Who and Shyla village is also a great spot to explore the magnificent views of Himal Chuli, Peak 29, and Mt.
 Manaslu along with a popular Ribung monastery at Lho village.

 Following our trail with the splendorous view, we will be at Sama Gaun, a popular acclimatization spot to explore Manaslu Base Camp (4900M)

 Overnight at Sama Gaun

-We follow the trail towards the Larkey La Pass, passing by Mani walls all the way, as we hike the trail gets widen towards the juniper and birch forest of Kermo Kharka.
+We follow the trail towards the Larkey La Pass, passing by Mani walls all the way, as we hike the trail gets widened towards the juniper and birch forest of Kermo Kharka.

 Overnight at Samdo.

-This will be the hardest and the longest trail of the entire trek, now our physical fitness level will be count.
-After an early breakfast, we start our hike with a short descend to cross a wooden bridge over the Budhi Gandaki River.
+This will be the hardest and the longest trail of the entire trek, now our physical fitness level will be counted.
+After an early breakfast, we start our hike with a short descent to cross a wooden bridge over the Budhi Gandaki River.